umbraco/Umbraco.AuthorizedServices/README.md

 This setting is only utilized when `CanExchangeToken` is set to `true`.

-In this case the configuration includes:
+The configuration of exchange tokens includes:

 - `TokenHost`
 - `RequestTokenPath`
 - `TokenGrantType`